leandreAlly/error-ease/README.md

   **Note:** The error message ('User not found' in this example) is optional.
 If you don't provide a message, a default message will be used.

+  ⚠️ If you struggle with any issue feel free to check out this app where all errors are handled with `error-ease` 👉 [Prisma-auth](https://github.com/leandreAlly/prisma-authentication-and-authorization)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Read more on our contribution guidance 👉 [CONTRIBUTING](https://github.com/leandreAlly/error-ease/blob/main/CONTRIBUTING)

 ## License